PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are thin compatibility wrappers.
 The two rewrites remain adjacent in their three production positions.

+Those adjacent rewrites now run through one ordered pass group with stable IDs `layout.singleton_maxpool_binary_cast` and `layout.singleton_nms_maxpool_nhwc`.
+The group builds one differential `ModelIRGraphIndex` and one `LayoutState` only after its model-only preflight finds both Reshape and MaxPool operators.
+Each spec then applies a local producer/consumer topology guard before taking a transactional snapshot.
+All input/output rewiring, operator insertion/removal, and tensor pruning update the shared index and layout state; the lowerer no longer calls either raw implementation directly.
+This preserves the legacy order while exposing per-spec diagnostics and avoiding snapshots on irrelevant or guard-rejected graphs.

 The mixed attention MirrorPad pass is the first post-lowering rewrite migrated to the differential ModelIR index.
 It builds producer/consumer state once, updates input edges through indexed lineage helpers, and removes the redundant